 With anti-inflammatory foods filling the diet, you naturally begin to eliminate pro-inflammatory foods and substances — they’re not as satisfying as a diet rich in whole foods.

-A prime suspect is the duo of saturated and trans fatty acids.
-Found in processed foods, these fats cause inflammation and increase risk factors for obesity, diabetes and heart conditions.
+A prime suspect is the duo of saturated and trans fatty acids (trans fat).
+Found in processed foods, these fats cause inflammation and increase risk factors for obesity (such as increased belly fat), diabetes and heart conditions.
 (25) The same foods are also likely to be higher in omega-6 fatty acids, which are necessary but only to an extent.

 In excess and without the balance of omega-3s, omega-6 fats actually create inflammation in the body.
 Sadly, the University of Maryland Medical Center reports, “The typical American diet tends to contain 14–25 times more omega-6 fatty acids than omega-3 fatty acids.”
 (26)